Book An Appointment

 Result Permanence

 Dr. Monisha Kapoor is the first Indian woman aesthetic plastic surgeon admitted to the American Society of Aesthetic Plastic Surgery and a member of ISAPS, with over 15 years of dedicated cosmetic surgery practice behind her.
-She handles both surgical facelifts and non-surgical rejuvenation with attention to facial proportion and clear patient guidance, and that’s why patients leave with the right procedure choice rather than the more invasive or more expensive one.
+She handles both abdominoplasty and liposuction with proper diagnostic assessment of muscle separation, skin elasticity, and fat distribution before recommending either procedure, performs muscle repair when diastasis exists, and patients leave consultation knowing exactly which procedure their abdomen actually needs rather than what they walked in assuming.

 📞 Call Now: +91 83739 84777